 Distance: Around 80 km (49 mi)

-Bled is the most famous Slovenian Lake but what if I tell you Bohinj is probably the most beautiful one?
-Nestled in the Triglav Park in the region of the Julian Alps, Bohinj is the perfect destination for a bike trip.
+Bled is the most famous Slovenian Lake, but what if I tell you Bohinj is probably the most beautiful one?
+Nestled in the Triglav Park in the Julian Alps region, Bohinj is the perfect destination for a bike trip.

 Only 30 km (18 mi) away from Bled, the way there offers breathtaking views of the mountains and gives you a pretty good idea of why Slovenians are so proud of their nature.

-- The advantage of taking the train: you avoid a 30 km steep road which peaks at 1500 m.
-Recommended for experienced cyclists only.
+- The advantage of taking the train is that you avoid a 30 km steep road that peaks at 1500 m—recommended for experienced cyclists only

 It’s up to you.